usnistgov/metaschema/website/content/specification/syntax/definitions.md

 A *field definition* is an edge node in a Metaschema-based model. *Fields* are typically used to provide supporting information for a containing [*assembly definition*](/specification/syntax/definitions/#top-level-define-assembly).
 The optional set of *flag instances* declared on a *field definition*, typically characterize or identify the fields value.
 With optional use of flags, a field can be more or less complex, depending on the modeling need.
 {{</callout>}}

-The field's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types) identified by the `@as-type` attribute.identified by the `@as-type` attribute.
+The field's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types) identified by the `@as-type` attribute.

+The syntax of an *field definition* is comprised of the following XML attributes and elements.

 Attributes: